fahygao/full-stack-MySQL-AWS-Django/UpdateDbase.md

 And change the attributes to what you would like to set, and ```ctrl + S```.

-Finish deploying by following the steps in - [1.
-General steps to make change and upload to AWS](#1-General-steps-to-make-change-and-upload-to-AWS)
+Finish deploying by following the steps in - [1.2 Only frontend](#1.2-Only-frontend)

 ### 3.2 Add attribute into the Deal Basics:
 1. Locate the deal basics class 'DealName' in ```deals/models.py```.